-An option is a contract between a buyer and a seller.
+An option is a contract between a buyer and a seller, and its value is derived from an underlying security.
 These contracts are part of a larger group of financial instruments called derivatives.
-This means that the instrument is derived from another security–in our case, another stock.
+On Robinhood, options contracts are traded on stocks and ETFs.

 Options are a way to actively interact with stocks you’re interested in without actually trading the stocks themselves.
 When you trade options, you can control shares of stock without ever having to own them.

 With options, an investor can magnify their potential gains or losses, relative to their initial investment.
 This is known as leverage.
 When a person buys an option, they gain exposure to the movement of a stock, and that contract represents a potential trade of 100 shares (that is, without the investor necessarily owning the underlying shares at any point in time).
 As a result, even small changes in a stock price—up or down—can have a dramatic effect on the value of an options position.
 Leverage can provide the opportunity for outsized gains, while exposing an investor to outsized losses.
 Leverage is what makes some types of options strategies risky.

 The ask price is the amount of money sellers in the market are willing to receive for an options contract.
 The ask price will always be higher than the bid price.

 The bid price is the amount of money buyers in the market are willing to pay for an options contract.
 The bid price will always be lower than the ask price.

 The strike price of an options contract is the price at which the options contract can be exercised.